Congressional Democrats meet today amid simmering concerns over Biden reelection

 "President Biden must seriously consider the best way to preserve his incredible legacy and secure it for the future," she said.

+But others were unequivocal in their support for the president ahead of the meeting.
+Sen. Kirsten Gillibrand of New York said she's confident Mr. Biden will "kick Trump's butt" in November.
+And Sen. Jon Ossoff of Georgia said he supports the president.

+Sen. Peter Welch of Vermont said "all of us have been supportive of President Biden," adding that "this is an existential question about how best do we beat Trump."
+When asked whether the president could beat Trump in November, Welch said "the voters are going to decide."

-Accordingly, attention will be on the Senate, where Mr. Biden represented Delaware for more than three decades, in the coming days.
+Attention will likely remain on the Senate, where Mr. Biden represented Delaware for more than three decades, in the coming days.

 The meetings come after the president sent a letter to congressional Democrats on Monday saying he is "firmly committed" to staying in the race and making clear that he wouldn't be running again if he "did not absolutely believe I was the best person to beat Donald Trump in 2024."